-Contaminant (units) ninant (units) MCL Violation Y/N Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N/A N/A N/A TT Naturally present in the environment E. coli (presence or absence) 0 Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli Note: If either an original routine sample and/or its repeat samples(s) are E. coli positive, a Tier 1 violation exists.
+Microbiological Contan Microbiological Contaminants in the Distribution System - For systems that collect less than 40 samples per mont Contaminant (units) MCL Violation Y/N ation Your MCLG MCL MCL MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N/A N/A N/A TT Naturally present in the environment E. coli (presence or absence) 0 Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli Note: If either an original routine sample and/or its repeat samples(s) are E. coli positive, a Tier 1 violation exists.
 Human and animal fecal waste

-If a system collecting fewer than 40 samples per month has two or more positive samples in one month, an assessment is required
+^{} If a system collecting fewer than 40 samples per month has two or more positive samples in one month, an assessment is required

-Turbidity
+Turbidity 2019

-Turbialty Contaminant (units) ts) Treatment Technique (TT) Your Violation Y/N Water MCLG Treatment Technique (TT) Violation if: Likely Source of Contamination Turbidity (NTU) - Highest single turbidity measurement N .09 NTU N/A Turbidity > 1 NTU Soil runoff Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits Less than 95% of monthly turbidity measurements are ≤ 0.3 NTU Soil runoff
+Contaminant (units) Treatment Technique (TT) Violation Y/N Your Water MCLG Treatment Technique (TT) Violation if: Likely Source of Contamination Turbidity (NTU) - Highest single turbidity measurement N .08 NTU N/A Turbidity > 1 NTU Soil runoff Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits N 100% N/A Less than 95% of monthly turbidity measurements are ≤ 0.3 NTU Soil runoff

-Turbidity is a measure of the cloudiness of the water.
+^{}Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-The turbidity rule requires tha 95% or more of the monthly samples must be less than or equal to 0.3 NTU.
+The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU.

+Nitrate/Nitrite Contaminants 1/16/19

-Nitrate/Nitrite Contaminants 2/20/18 Contaminant (units) MCL Violation Y/N Your Water Range Low High MCLG MCL Likely Source of Contamination Nitrate (as Nitrogen) (ppm) N ND N/A 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Nitrite (as Nitrogen) (ppm) N/A ND N/A 1 1 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits
+Contaminant (units) MCL Violation Y/N MCLG MCL Likely Source of Contamination Nitrate (as Nitrogen) (ppm) N ND N/A 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Nitrite (as Nitrogen) (ppm) N/A ND N/A 1 1 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits